jeffbass/com-yin-yang-ranch/docs/water/index.md

 acidic and has few mineral salts.
 But by the time the water reaches Ventura County, it is quite alkaline and contains a variety of calcium and other salts.

-Of course, it does rain in Southern California.
+Of course, it does rain in Southern California (contrary to that well known rock song).
 Our typical rainfall in our valley is about 15 inches a year.
 But there is a lot of variation year to year.
 Droughts have become more common in the last 30 years.
-We had a year of only 4 inches of rain in 2022.
-But in 2023, we had 22 inches...(adjust and reference)
+We had a year of only 4 inches of rain in 2020.
+But in 2023, we had 22 inches.
+In 2004 we had 30 inches.
+We'll be posting some charts here soon.

 We do capture rainwater from our roof into barrels and use it mainly to make compost, since compost bacteria are killed by the chlorine in tap water.
 We use